Overview

 Auto-Tuned Definition

-If you marked the checkbox for Definition Suggestions in the Run a Calibration Test modal, you can access the suggested Definition from the Run Information pane by clicking Auto-tuned Definition.
+If you marked the checkbox for Definition Suggestions in the Create Calibration Review modal, you can access the suggested Definition from the Review Information pane by clicking Auto-tuned Definition.
 Auto-tuned Definitions are suggestions only; you don’t need to change anything if you prefer your own Definition as is.

 Definition and Context History